Meningococcal disease

 How

-Several vaccines are available in Australia to prevent meningococcal disease.
+Several vaccines are available in Australia to reduce the risk of meningococcal disease.
 However, no single vaccine protects against all serogroups:

-- 2 vaccines protect against meningococcal serogroup B — MenB vaccines.
+- 1 vaccine protects against meningococcal serogroup B — MenB vaccines.

 - 3 vaccines protect against meningococcal serogroups A, C, W and Y — MenACWY (quadrivalent) conjugate vaccines.